Long Term Residence Permit

 - Proof of accommodation

 - Proof of funds, if it concerns university studies or unpaid professional work experience.
-In other cases a document stating that the costs for your stay are paid by a domestic host organisation.
+The amount needed for one year is 93 000 CZK.

 - A document on travel medical insurance for the period of your stay in the Czech Republic, complex health insurance which covers not only emergency hospital visits, but also other outpatient medical expences such as vaccinations, routine hospital visits, blood test and forth.
 Suggestions: Všeobecná zdravotní pojišťovna (VZP; General Health Insurance Company) or UNIQA.

-Starting August of 2017, you will also need 1500 CZK worth of State Marks (kolek in Czech).
+2500 CZK worth of State Marks (kolek in Czech).
 They are available at any post office at the ‘pokladna’ window.
-Buy one worth 1000 CZK and one worth 500 CZK.
+Buy two worth 1000 CZK and one worth 500 CZK.

 The Ministry of the Interior student office (‘studentské pracoviště’) is located at Hládkov 682/9, Praha 6 – Střešovice.